 There is lots to see and do in and around Sutton.
-To help you pick and choose here is my list of Sutton top ten activities for the autumn.
-The autumn colors are just stunning around Sutton and can be enjoyed in many ways.
+To help you pick and choose here is my list of Sutton top ten activities for the summer.

 - Hike the Sutton massif.
 There are over 250km of trails and circuits of all types of difficulty and length at Parc Sutton, Réserve naturelle des Montagnes-Vertes and Au Diable Vert.
 Day passes are required and are available here at the B&B as well as maps and picnic lunches – all of which are included in our Sutton hiking package.